Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Changelings</td>
       <td>Entities that replace or displace human children, often in infancy.
 Can be bipedal, fey-derived, or mimetic in nature.
 Some remain dormant for years before activating behavioral shifts.
-Detection possible via mirrored reflection discrepencies and disrupted biometric scans.</td>
+Detection possible via mirrored reflection discrepancies and disrupted biometric scans.</td>
     </tr>
     <tr>
       <td>Fetches</td>